ICS report sees need for many more hydrogen carriers

 ICS report sees need for many more hydrogen carriersWritten by Nick Blenkey

-Hydrogen is widely seen as key to meeting global decarbonization ambitions and a large fleet of specialist hydrogen carrier vessels will be needed to meet projected world demand To meet a global increase of 30 million tonnes of hydrogen traded worldwide, would require 411 new hydrogen carriers (for long distances) or up to 500 vessels if the hydrogen were transported as ammonia.
+Hydrogen is widely seen as key to meeting global decarbonization ambitions and a large fleet of specialist hydrogen carrier vessels will be needed to meet projected world demand.
+To meet a global increase of 30 million tonnes of hydrogen traded worldwide, it would require 411 new hydrogen carriers (for long distances) or up to 500 vessels if the hydrogen were transported as ammonia.

 That’s one take away from a new report from the International Chamber of Shipping (ICS).
 Entitled “Turning hydrogen demand into reality: Which sectors come first?,” the report focuses on the potential of clean hydrogen to function as an energy carrier and feedstock to decarbonize multiple sectors, especially hard to abate sectors.